 Film companies make them for their upcoming films, because, when done well, Character Portraits let the patronage get a eyeful of the lead cast members and will impart the mood or theme of a show.
-The same can be and HAS been done with theater productions. danscape has been on the forefront of creating this kind of portraiture for shows from a variety of theaters in the Pacific Northwest and, now, Texas.
+The same can be and HAS been done with theater productions. danscape has been on the forefront of creating this kind of portraiture for shows from a variety of theaters in the Pacific Northwest and, Texas, and Utah.
 I'm very pleased with the response to them and how they project the image of the show way before its release.

 Dress Run/Archive Imagery